Aditya94A/Morphing-Material-Dialogs/README.md

     </style>
  ```

- In your app's manifest file, add the following
+ In your app's manifest file, add the following (at least one, both if you wish to support light and dark themes for your app)

  ```xml
     <activity